eicorg/docs/eic-epics/ioc-deployment.md

 - Put all source code for the IOC inside `<system name>App` and startup files with OPIs under `iocBoot`.

-- iocBoot can have template IOC confiration files and prototype OPI files.
+- iocBoot can have template IOC configuration files and prototype OPI files.

 - A later version of iocBoot directory inside the IOC repository (on GitHub) can contain a version of cookiecutter (Jinja) compatible `st.cmd` and `config` files (for manage-iocs) so that it can be deployed using web/GUI for each user.